stalwartlabs/website/docs/storage/overview.md

 ## Configuration

-In the configuration file, each store is defined under the `store.<ID>` section, where `<ID>` is a unique identifier for the store.
+In the configuration file, each store is defined under the `store.<name>` section, where `<name>` is a unique identifier for the store.
 The following attributes are common to all stores:

 - `type`: The type of store.
 This is the only required attribute.
 - `disable`: A boolean value that determines whether the store is enabled or disabled.
 The default value is `false`.